BladerunnerxRC/NameTag/README.md

 The core logic resides in the `rename_document` function.
 It applies the chosen strategy based on the regular expression pattern entered in the settings dialog.

+Every successful rename is also recorded to `rename_history.json` inside the add-in directory.
+Each log entry stores the timestamp, original name, new name and whether the save was triggered manually or via autosave.